oxheadalpha/tezos-k8s/README.md

 Create a ZeroTier network:

 - Go to https://my.zerotier.com
-- Login with google credentials or create a new account
+- Login with credentials or create a new account
+- Go to https://my.zerotier.com/account to create a new API access token
-- Create a new API access token by clicking on the "Generate New Token" button.
-Save the generated access token. e.g. "yEflQt726fjXuSUyQ73WqXvAFoijXkLt"
+- Under `API Access Tokens > New Token`, give a name to your access token and generate it by clicking on the "generate" button.
+Save the generated access token, e.g. `yEflQt726fjXuSUyQ73WqXvAFoijXkLt` on your computer.
 - Go to https://my.zerotier.com/network
 - Create a new network by clicking on the "Create a Network" button.
-Save the 16 character generated network id. e.g. "1c33c1ced02a5eee"
+Save the 16 character generated network id, e.g. `1c33c1ced02a5eee` on your computer.

-Set Zerotier environment variables in order to access these values with later commands:
+Set Zerotier environment variables in order to access the network id and access token values with later commands:

 ```shell
 export ZT_TOKEN=yEflQt726fjXuSUyQ73WqXvAFoijXkLt